Bifrost-Technologies/.github/profile/README.md

 ## Bifrost Inc
 Bifrost Inc is a US software development company that specializes in artificial intelligence.
-We design, develop, & deploy various types of software for hundreds of different industries, primarily Earth, Health, Finance, OPSEC, & Deep-Space.
+We develop various types of software for hundreds of different industries, primarily Earth, Health, Finance, OPSEC, & Deep-Space.

 ## Quantum Libraries & Tools
 [Crystals](https://github.com/Bifrost-Technologies/Crystals) Rust Library & Solana Program(SmartContract) - Crystals is a post-quantum verification protocol for Solana leveraging the power of Dilithium 2 & 3 -- achieving more than 128 bits of security against all known classical and quantum attacks.